ruhoDev/podcast-review-prototype/README.md

 4. Adding data persistence with localStorage
 5. Enhancing the UI for better user experience
 6. Testing and ensuring cross-browser compatibility

+### Mobile Responsiveness

+The application is fully responsive across different device sizes:

+- Adapts layout for mobile, tablet, and desktop screens
+- Responsive typography that scales with screen size
+- Touch-friendly buttons and controls
+- Optimized video player for mobile viewing
+- Stacked layout on smaller screens for better readability